pactsafe/pactsafe-react-sdk/README.md

 _ps event: `set`

 Triggered when a parameter is set. *Note:* This event will only be triggered for specific parameters.
 Supported parameters include: signer_id, signer_id_selector, form_selector.
-Since this is an event listener for site level properties, you should only set this on one clickwrap on the page if multiple are displayed in order to guarantee the function is idempotent.
-Otherwise it will be called once per clickwrap.
+Since this is an event listener for site level properties, you should only set this on one clickwrap on the page if multiple are mounted in order to guarantee the function is idempotent, otherwise it will be called once per clickwrap.

 ### Callback Arguments:
 |       Name       |                                 Type                           |                   Description                                                                                                                       |